 Making sushi at home is fun, easy, and actually less expensive than going out to a restaurant.
 Aside from the intimidation factor, the big issue that many people seem to have, and ask me all the time, is where do you get sushi grade fish to make sushi at home… While I have a few links up on SushiFAQ, I though to write a short piece about what to look for and how to find it for those of you who want to take the plunge and start making your own sushi.

-Firstly, you should keep in mind that there really is no such food grade as sushi grade fish.
-For a detailed treatise on what really makes a piece of fish sushi grade, I recommend reading the section of SushiFAQ which answers this question, What is sushi grade fish?
-However, what this term really means is that the fish is fresh and handled properly enough that one can be reasonably sure that it is clean and parasite free.
+Firstly, you should keep in mind that there really is no such legal term as “sushi grade fish“.
+For a detailed description of what really makes fish safe to eat raw, I recommend reading the section of SushiFAQ which answers this question, What really is sushi grade fish?
+However, what this term really means is that the fish is fresh and handled properly so that one can be reasonably sure that it is clean and parasite free.
 In most cases it has been frozen to a low enough temperature for long enough that any parasites that the fish may have had have been destroyed.
 Most fish that you will find in any grocery store or fish market is not sushi grade fish, so ask questions and know what you are buying if you intend to eat any seafood raw.

 Sourcing your fish

 When choosing your fish, make sure it looks clean, not slimy, and smells subtly of the ocean, and not overly fishy.
 If it looks or smells funny, avoid it (but some fish, such as tuna, may have a slight rainbow hue on the surface of the flesh which is normal and natural, not a sign of poor quality or processing).
 Remember, the nose knows.
 There are a few places that one might find fish of high enough quality that it can safely be made into sushi at home: